 Sorry, this is just a pet peeve of mine.
-I hate -- ok maybe not hate, but get seriously annoyed -- when people say things like "Save the Mexican wolf, not the Gray wolf!"
+I get seriously annoyed when people say things like "Save the Mexican wolf, not the Gray wolf!"

 The Mexican wolf IS

 a Gray wolf.
 More specifically, it is a subspecies, but still a Gray wolf nonetheless.
-It's obvious the subspecies most people are frequently talking about is the one in the Rockies used for the Yellowstone introduction (the one that gets all of the media attention and carries all the political heat with it).
-This subspecies is known as Canis lupus occidentalis
+It's obvious the subspecies most people are frequently talking about is the one in the Rockies used for the Yellowstone introduction.
+This particular subspecies is known as Canis lupus occidentalis

 , aka the Mackenzie Valley wolf or simply the Canadian wolf.